Nanzz94/AI_AGENT/README.md

 ### To set up API keys:

-1. Create a .env file in the root directory of the project.
+1.Create a .env file in the root directory of the project.

 2.Add your API key(s) to the .env file in the following format:

 **GROQ_API_KEY=your_groq_api_key_here**

 **SERPAPI_API_KEY=your_serpapi_key_here**

 3.Ensure the code reads these environment variables when making requests.